 Holquist's current project, By Right of War, explores the emergence of the international law of war in the late nineteenth and early twentieth century.
 Specifically, it analyzes the role of imperial Russia in codifying and extending these "laws and customs of war," and examines to what extent European militaries, and particularly the Russian army, observed these norms in practice.
 This project encompasses two distinct areas of analysis.
 First, it traces how international law emerged as a discipline in Imperial Russia and came to flourish there.
 This is a story of intellectual and diplomatic history.
 The second half of the project measures the extent to which these normative principles shaped actual policy.
-It takes the form of military and political history, examining the Russian army in three cases of military occupation: Bulgaria and Anatolia in 1877-78; Manchuria during the Boxer Rebellion, 1900-1901; and Galicia and Armenia during the First World War.
+It takes the form of military and political history, examining the Russian army in three cases of military occupation: Bulgaria and Anatolia in 1877-78; Manchuria during the Boxer Rebellion, 1900-1901; and in Austrian Galicia, East Prussia, and the Ottoman eastern provinces during the First World War.
 The project, in other words, asks by what means, and to what degree, can one bring people's conduct, even in extremis, into line with normative and ethical prescriptions?

 Member of the Penn Russian, East European and Eurasian Studies Group

 - “The Russian Revolution as Continuum and Context and Yes,—as Revolution,” Cahiers du monde russe 58, no. 1/2 (2017): 179-92